idaejin/tricks/index.md

 /Applications/Inkscape.app/Contents/Resources/bin/inkscape -z -E test.eps test.pdf
 ```

-This is not very efficient but it works :P
+This is not the most efficient code, but it works :P

 ```r